We are closed on Monday 5th May

-Our car park is for visitors to the Cafe, people doing alpaca experiences, craft workshops and having afternoon teas.
+Our car park is reserved for visitors to the Cafe, people visiting for alpaca experiences, craft workshops, cake tapas and afternoon teas.

-The various Alpaca Experiences and Craft Workshops are bookable in advance via our webpages.
+The various Alpaca Experiences, Food Packages and Craft Workshops are bookable in advance via our webpages.
 Prices are explained on the relevant webpages.

 The Wolfridge Alpaca Wander (an information trail for children or fans of alpacas) is £1 per map/quiz sheet.